FAC9/READMES/week-5/Templating.md

 ### Additional - What are the advantages of using server side rendering vs rendering dynamic content on the client? (group 1)

+**Server-side rendering**: server renders the HTML page before sending it to the client
+**Client-script rendering**: JavaScript running in the browser produces HTML or manipulates the DOM

+Benefits of server side rendering:
+- Your content is visible to search engines like Google
+- The page loads faster.
+There is no delay between retrieving the server response and rendering the page
+- It maintains the idea that pages are documents.
+If you ask a server for a document by URL, you get back the text of the document rather than instructions on how to manipulate the document

+Benefits of client-side rendering:
+- You can update the screen instantly when the user clicks, rather than waiting for the server to respond
+- Great for animated or highly interactive content

+Note that the two are not mutually exclusive.
+Most websites will use both server-side and client-side rendering, with static, navigable content being rendered on the server, app-like interactivity being handled by the code running in the browser.

 ### Additional -  How would you use Hapi's views interface to serve dynamic content? (real life example) (group 1)

 ### Resources